ft2023/ft2023.github.io/_posts/2023/cfp.md

 For accepted papers, please use the following <a href="/files/neurips_glfrontiers_2023.sty" style="font-weight: bold;">NeurIPS GLFrontiers style file</a> for **the camera ready submission**, which has the correct notice at the first page of your paper.
 Please use the option `\usepackage[final]{neurips_glfrontiers_2023}` in your main text file.
 Please upload your camera ready version via making a revision at OpenReview.

-**FAQ**
-- Suppose your submission will present at the NeurIPS main conference, we suggest the author **do not** submit to the workshop, as it leads to unnecessary redundancy at the venue.
-If your submission has been rejected by the NeurIPS main conference, *we welcome you to submit to our workshop*.
-- You may think of the full-length research paper as a standard conference submissions.
-Meanwhile, we highly welcome the 6-page short submissions as well; for example, if you have worked on exciting ideas but the paper is not fully finished (e.g., missing some baselines or experiments), or the idea itself does not take a full 9 pages to describe (e.g., a new training strategy, loss function, or initialization that works surprisingly well).

 Should you have any questions, please reach out to us via email:<br>
 [glfrontiers@googlegroups.com](mailto:glfrontiers@googlegroups.com)